top of page

 Black & white photo of cypress tree on beach

-Navigating the legal landscape of DUI laws in Camden County, GA, requires a comprehensive understanding of both state and local law.
-In Georgia, driving under the influence (DUI) is a serious offense with strict penalties.
-Camden County follows these statewide laws, and it's crucial to be aware of the key aspects.
+Navigating DUI laws in St Marys, Kingsland, and Camden County, GA requires a clear understanding of both state law and how local courts handle DUI cases.
+In Georgia, driving under the influence (DUI) is a serious offense with strict penalties, but how your case is handled locally can significantly impact the outcome.

 Blood Alcohol Concentration (BAC) Limits: